Our Systems Support Services

 J&J’s team of Systems Support Experts will assist you in configuring your new or current system to work the way you want.
 Give yourself the ability to stay on top of your daily responsibilities while J&J’s experts put together your new site, to your specifications.

-Submission site configuration and optimization
+Submission site builds, implementation, and optimization

 Our staff will consult with you about the real-life benefits and limitations of all the major peer review systems: